aridepai17/KANBAN-BOARD/README.md

   decrease the points by clicking the + or - buttons.

 ## LICENSE
+## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.